mlaily/liveCoding-LegacyTrain/README.md

 __Kata for code retreat__ on how to refactor a typical legacy code-base from an anemic, procedural & bugged domain to a __DDD-style code powered by Hexagonal Architecture__.

-*__Note:__ this brown-field kata has been directly inspired by Emily BACHE's __[KataTrainReservation](https://github.com/emilybache/KataTrainReservation) (green-field kata).__
+*__Note:__ this brown-field kata has been directly inspired by Emily BACHE's __[KataTrainReservation](https://github.com/emilybache/KataTrainReservation)__ (green-field).*

 ## Context

 __TrainTrain__ is a start-up aiming to help passengers to smoothly reserve seats on national trains via their Web API.
 TrainTrain system is actually __leveraging on 2 underlying Web Apis provided by the Hassan Cehef national train operator__ (to get trains topologies and to confirm seats reservations once found, and to get official booking references for those reservations).

 A few months ago, a v1 of the TrainTrain.Api has been developed and released by an external consultancy but it seems that they are not interested anymore to work for the TrainTrain start-up.
-This is why TrainTrain has been calling you __to code the new feature they want to add on their existing system__.
+This is why TrainTrain has been calling __you to code the new feature they want to add on their existing system__.

 ### Existing business rules around seats reservations